lukasd2/phrmx-components/components/video-editor-app/README.md

 Also instead of npm build, the npm dev is indicated for the live reload development (watch mode).

-Important for the bundle, include Shoelace dependency into each component (for example QueryText.js, ResultMedia.js etc.) by importing it if the /dist folder does not contain the base.css and shoelace assets.
+Important for the bundle, include Shoelace dependency into each component (for example QueryText.js, ResultMedia.js etc.).
+If the /dist folder does not contain the _base.css_ file and and shoelace assets directory try importing it manually inside each component.

 ```javascript
 import '@shoelace-style/shoelace/dist/themes/base.css';